awsdocs/amazon-redshift-management-guide/doc_source/redshift-iam-access-control-overview.md

 ### Identity\-based policies \(IAM policies\)<a name="redshift-iam-manage-access-identity-based"></a>

-You can attach policies to IAM identities\.
-For example, you can do the following:
-+ **Attach a permissions policy to a user or a group in your account** – An account administrator can use a permissions policy that is associated with a particular user\.
-Such a policy grants permissions for that user to create an Amazon Redshift resource, such as a cluster\.
-+ **Attach a permissions policy to a role \(grant cross\-account permissions\)** – You can attach an identity\-based permissions policy to an IAM role to grant cross\-account permissions\.
-For example, the administrator in Account A can create a role to grant cross\-account permissions to another AWS account \(for example, Account B\) or an AWS service as follows:

-  1. Account A administrator creates an IAM role and attaches a permissions policy to the role that grants permissions on resources in Account A\.

-  1. Account A administrator attaches a trust policy to the role identifying Account B as the principal who can assume the role\.

-  1. Account B administrator can then delegate permissions to assume the role to any users in Account B\.
-Doing this allows users in Account B to create or access resources in Account A\.
-The principal in the trust policy can also be an AWS service principal if you want to grant an AWS service permissions to assume the role\.

-   For more information about using IAM to delegate permissions, see [Access management](https://docs.aws.amazon.com/IAM/latest/UserGuide/access.html) in the *IAM User Guide*\.

-The following is an example policy that allows a user to create, delete, modify, and reboot Amazon Redshift clusters for your AWS account\.
+You can assign permissions by attaching polices to an IAM role and then assigning that role to a user or group\.
+The following is an example policy that containing permissions to create, delete, modify, and reboot Amazon Redshift clusters for your AWS account\.

 ```
 {